Easy Vegan Turtles

-These vegan turtles are easy to make with just 3 simple ingredients.
+These homemade vegan turtles candies are easy to make with just 3 simple ingredients.
 All you need to make them is dates, chocolate and pecans.
-They’re perfect for Christmas!
+They’re perfect for Christmas.

-These wonderful, 3-ingredient vegan turtles are so easy to make you’ll love making them all holiday season!
+These chocolate pecan turtles are so easy to make you’ll love making them all holiday season!
+They feature crunchy pecan clusters with chewy caramel coated in chocolate for the most delicious Christmas treat.

-These sweet little treats make a great gift, are easy to make in large batches and can be stored in the freezer.
+These sweet treats make a great gift, are easy to make in large batches and can be stored in the freezer so are perfect for making in advance.
+It’s also such an easy recipe, it’s fun to get kids involved for a Christmas time activity.

 These are always a hit and sure to disappear quick so I’d recommend a double batch to stash in the freezer.
-While you’re at it, make a batch of these homemade rum balls and Ferrero Rocher too!
+While you’re at it, make a batch of these Chocolate Snowball Cookies, Vegan Rum Balls and Homemade Vegan Ferrero Rocher too!

 Ingredient Notes

-- Dairy-free chocolate: I used Enjoy Life Dairy-Free Chocolate Chips but you can use any dairy-free chocolate chips or dark chocolate.
+• Dairy-free chocolate: I used Enjoy Life Dairy-Free Chocolate Chips but you can use any dairy-free chocolate chips, milk chocolate chips or dark chocolate.
+White chocolate works as variation.

 Step-by-Step Instructions